-This exercise could be a bit clumsy at start.
-If you are right handed, the left curve may end a bit flat.
-Vice versa if you are left handed.
+This exercise could be a bit clumsy at the start.
+If you are right-handed, the left curve may end a bit flat.
+Vice versa if you are left-handed.
 It’s simply because of our own restriction of body movement.

-If you want to practice your lines with some sketching exercices for beginners, I invite you to sign up and I will send you the Designer Starter Kit that you can see below.
+If you want to practice your lines with some sketching exercises for beginners, I invite you to sign up and I will send you the Designer Starter Kit that you can see below.